lucianweber/mpromise/README.md

 Mpromise (from multiple-promise) is a library that serves a promise-like structure with one main difference to ordinary promises:
 Mpromises can be resolved or rejected multiple times.

 Since the structure and the overall behaviour of mpromises is heavily based on promises you should be familiar with promises befor using mpromises.
-I recommend [this article](http://www.html5rocks.com/en/tutorials/es6/promises/) by Jake Archibald on html5rocks.com!
+I recommend [this article](https://developers.google.com/web/fundamentals/primers/promises) by Jake Archibald!

 **Caution**: There currently is no stable version of mpromises.
 Even though I test my work continuously, you probably should not use it for production purposes.